 Deposit Fees.
-For 2018, deposit fees (service charge fees, insufficient fund/overdraft fees ("NSF/OD"), and business account analysis fees) totaled \$20.1 million compared to \$20.3 million in 2017 and \$21.3 million in 2016.
+For 2019, deposit fees (service charge fees, insufficient fund/overdraft fees ("NSF/OD"), and business account analysis fees) totaled \$19.5 million compared to \$20.1 million in 2018 and \$20.3 million in 2017.
+The \$0.6 million, or 3.1%, decrease in 2019 reflected lower NSF/OD fees and higher overdraft losses that were partially offset by higher service charge fees.
 The \$0.2 million, or 1.2%, decrease in 2018 reflected lower NSF/OD fees that were significantly offset by higher service charge fees.
-In mid-2018, we introduced a new fee-based checking account line-up which has enhanced our service charge fees and stabilized our total deposit fee revenues.
-The decrease in 2017 was due to a lower level of NSF/OD fees attributable to a reduction in the number of accounts using our overdraft protection service and lower utilization by existing users reflecting improved financial management by our clients.
+In mid-2018, we introduced a new fee-based checking account line-up which has enhanced our service charge fees and helped to buffer the overall decline in our total deposit fee revenues.

 Bank Card Fees.
-Bank card fees totaled \$11.4 million in 2018 compared to \$11.2 million in 2017 and 2016.
-We have implemented initiatives over the past three years aimed at stabilizing our bank card fee revenues and in 2018 realized growth.
-The aforementioned new checking account line-up introduced in mid-2018 will continue to have a favorable impact on this fee source as well as strategies aimed at acquiring new deposit relationships.
+Bank card fees totaled \$12.0 million in 2019 compared to \$11.4 million in 2018 and \$11.2 million in 2017.
+We continue to focus on initiatives aimed at growing our bank card fee revenues, including the aforementioned new checking account line-up, an account acquisition initiative that began in early 2019, and periodic debit and credit card promotions.

 Wealth Management Fees.
-Wealth management fees including both trust fees (i.e., managed accounts and trusts/estates) and retail brokerage fees (i.e., investment, insurance products, and retirement accounts) totaled \$8.7 million in 2018 compared to \$8.3 million in 2017 and \$7.0 million in 2016.
-The growth in fees for both 2018 and 2017 was attributable to growth in assets under management.
-At December 31, 2018, total assets under management were approximately \$1.500 billion compared to \$1.418 billion at December 31, 2017 and \$1.192 billion at December 31, 2016.
+Wealth management fees including both trust fees (i.e., managed accounts and trusts/estates) and retail brokerage fees (i.e., investment, insurance products, and retirement accounts) totaled \$10.5 million in 2019 compared to \$8.7 million in 2018 and \$8.3 million in 2017.
+The growth in fees for 2019 reflected a \$1.3 million increase in retail brokerage fees and \$0.5 million increase in trust fees.
+Higher transactions volumes and new investment advisors hired in late 2018 and in 2019 drove the increase in retail brokerage fees in 2019.
+Growth in assets under management contributed to the growth in fees for all periods.
+At December 31, 2019, total assets under management were approximately \$1.774 billion compared to \$1.500 billion at December 31, 2018 and \$1.418 billion at December 31, 2017.

 Mortgage Banking Fees.
-Mortgage banking fees totaled \$4.7 million in 2018 compared to \$5.8 million in 2017 and \$5.2 million in 2016.
-The decrease in 2018 was attributable to a reduction in the volume of loans sold in secondary market as adjustable rate loan production has picked up momentum and is being retained in our loan portfolio instead of sold on the secondary market.
-Total residential loan production (secondary market sales and portfolio) during 2018 was comparable to 2017.
-The increase in 2017 reflected strong home sales in our markets and a growing market share of residential loan production.
-Refinancing activity represented 11% of our loan production in 2018 and 2017compared to 20% for 2016.
-Market conditions, housing activity, the level of interest rates and the mix of our fixed-rate and variable rate production have significant impacts on our mortgage banking fees.
+Mortgage banking fees totaled \$5.3 million in 2019 compared to \$4.7 million in 2018 and \$5.8 million in 2017.
+The increase in 2019 was attributable to higher production sold into the secondary market driven by the lower interest rate environment.
+The decrease in 2018 was attributable to a reduction in the volume of loans sold in secondary market as adjustable rate loan production picked up momentum and was retained in our loan portfolio.
+Refinancing activity represented 14% of our loan production in 2019 and 11% in 2018 and 2017.
+Market conditions, housing activity, the level of interest rates and the mix of our fixed-rate and adjustable rate production have significant impacts on our mortgage banking fees.